BoldGrid/w3-total-cache/readme.txt

 == Upgrade Notice ==

+= 2.7.3 =
+Thanks for using W3 Total Cache!
+The minimum required PHP version has been raised to PHP 7.2.5.
+We recommend using PHP 8.
+StackPath CDN has cased all operations and will be removed in a future release.
+We recommend switching to Bunny CDN.

 = 0.9.7.5 =
 Users running Cloudflare CDN may experience issues beginning June 6th.
 Please upgrade to W3 Total Cache 0.9.7.5 for the latest Cloudflare patches.